 Shop at the Maasai Women Fair Trade Centre

 If you’re looking to buy handmade crafts from the local community, head to this little shop on Simeon Road.
 It was set up by the Maasai Women Development Organization (MWEDO), a non-governmental women-led organization established to empower women through access to education and health.
-Buying things here will mean you’re supporting this good cause and helping Maasai women get a footing in Tanzania.
-(Beyond Arusha, in Monduli, Tanzania, G Adventures and Planeterra have set up the Maasai Clean Cookstove, which is visited by G Adventures travellers to the country.
-Learn more about the program here.)
+Shopping here means you’re supporting a good cause and helping Maasai women get a stronger footing in Tanzania.

 Arusha National Park

-For those looking to do day trips, Arusha National Park is a great distraction for a full- or half-day game drive.
-Although there are no Big Five animals here, the park has superb birdlife and other game wildlife.
-A typical day in Arusha National park is combined with canoe safari on Small Momella Lake.
+For those looking to do day trips, Arusha National Park is a great distraction for a full- or half-day wildlife safari drive.
+You can't see all of the "big five" animals (elephant, leopard, lion, buffalo, and rhino) here, but it is home to the world's largest population of giraffes!
+Plus, there are zebras, elephants, flamingos, hippos and more.
+A typical day in Arusha National park is combined with a canoe safari on Small Momella Lake.